plumatic/schema/README.md

 (use-fixtures :once schema.test/validate-schemata)
 ```

-As long as your tests cover all call boundaries, this means you will should catch any `type`-like bugs in your code at test time.
+As long as your tests cover all call boundaries, this means you will should catch any 'type-like' bugs in your code at test time.

 Second, we manually call `s/validate` to check any data we read and write over the wire or to persistent storage, ensuring that we catch and debug bad data before it strays too far from its source.